 Chanel College Principal, Dr Susan Bunkum praised the workshop as an exceptional opportunity where students discovered how both fundamental STEM principles and cutting-edge technology helps Gladstones gas and energy sector thrive.

 “Students are fascinated when they connect the dots between the Australian Curriculum and realistic scenarios, and this program has empowered them with valuable skills to make informed decisions about subject selection in their final years of secondary school,” Dr Bunkum said.

 “I’m confident that workshops like this have nurtured their curiosity and enthusiasm to continue pursuing STEM excellence, possibly leading to exciting careers in the local gas and energy industry.”

 Tomorrow, thanks to support again from APLNG, students from Calliope State High School will also delve into the digital realm by programming miniature computers called Arduinos.
 Under the guidance of QMEA representatives, students will code a device that produces a series of flashing lights, replicating the safety features seen on hard hats in the gas sector.

 As Australia’s largest and most successful industry-led education and schools initiative, the QMEA seeks to broaden student and teacher knowledge of career opportunities in resources.

 The academy encourages a talent pipeline of employees into vocational and professional careers, with a focus on female and Indigenous participation.
-The QMEA currently engages with over 90 schools and is a partnership between industry and the Queensland Government under its Gateway to Industry Schools program.
+The QMEA currently engages with 99 schools and is a partnership between the QRC and the Queensland Government under its Gateway to Industry Schools program.